 Undergraduates have the opportunity to take directed/independent study (subsequently referred to as directed study) with UW–Madison faculty as part of a range of learning experiences available to them.
 These experiences are high-value learning experiences and contribute to the Wisconsin Experience.
 They are an important part of the educational experience at a major research university in which faculty mentor students in scholarly activity, provide individual-level feedback, and model the behavior and norms of academia and professional life.
 In these one-on-one learning experiences, student learning is “directed” by an instructor; the student is learning “independently” of other students under the direction of the faculty member.

 As a fundamental value, directed study is to be a high-quality mentored learning experience that includes regular instructional contact between the instructor and the student.
 Students become more self-directed learners while they work closely with faculty mentors who guide their research, provide feedback, and model scholarly and professional behavior.
 By their nature, these experiences are highly variable.
-Common expectations as defined in these guidelines are minimum standards that ensure the integrity of the student experience across the breadth of the university offerings.
+Common expectations as defined in this policy are minimum standards that ensure the integrity of the student experience across the breadth of the university offerings.

 Individual departments determine who may be a directed study instructor in their subject area.
 Directed study instructors must have the appropriate academic credentials to teach the specific course and they must hold a UW–Madison instructor appointment (see policy on qualified instructors).
 Some departments may limit this role to tenured/tenure track faculty.
 Others may extend this role to appropriately credentialed instructional academic staff and emeritus faculty.
 TA’s or others whose instructional role assumes faculty supervision are not eligible to supervise directed/independent study.
 Each department is obligated to establish criteria and maintain a list of instructors who may oversee directed study in their subject area.

 Students are responsible for initiating and developing arrangements with the instructor.
 Students make the request to the instructor, who may accept or decline.
-The arrangements should be made by the course add deadline, usually the end of the second week for fall and spring semesters.
+The arrangements should be made by the course add deadline, usually the end of the second week for the fall and spring semesters.
 The student and the instructor prepare a written study plan (see section V) and determine the time and place for regular meetings, the number of credits to be earned, and how to enroll in the course.

 Students who enroll late need additional approvals.
 Enrollments after the course add deadline (the end of the second week of class in fall and spring semesters; consult appropriate sources for summer sessions) but within the first half of the semester require approval from the instructor and departmental administration.
-Students who enroll after the semester is more than half completed must have the approval from the instructor, the departmental administrator or designee, and an academic dean.
+Students who enroll after the semester is more than half completed must have approval from the instructor, the departmental administrator or designee, and an academic dean.
 The written study plan is one document that will be used as a basis for approval.
 Approval should only be given only if the study plan is appropriate for the amount of work that can be accomplished at the late date in the semester, recognizing that the work for the specified number of credits must now fit into a compressed time frame.

 A student may not enroll for directed study for a prior semester once the semester has ended.
 Exceptions may be made for students who were enrolled in other directed/independent study courses or group instruction courses in the prior semester that were converted to directed/independent study courses; requires dean’s office approval.

 Students are responsible for preparing a written study plan, in collaboration and agreement with the instructor, consistent with the responsibilities of the instructor.
 The study plan will include expectations for learning and student work, the time and place for regular meetings, the number of credits to be earned, and any other issues related to the learning experience.
-Both the student and the instructor keep a copy of the agreement as important reference document; the instructor may be asked to make the agreement available for review by the dean’s office, especially if the instructor is the instructor for a large number of directed study students (section IX) or if the student seeks to add the directed study course late in the semester (section IV).
+Both the student and the instructor keep a copy of the agreement as an important reference document; the instructor may be asked to make the agreement available for review by the dean’s office, especially if the instructor is the instructor for a large number of directed study students (section IX) or if the student seeks to add the directed study course late in the semester (section IV).
 Many schools/colleges have a standard form that is used to document the plan of study.

 For directed study and other forms of independent study and one-on-one instruction, the amount of work and learning must be consistent with that required in a group instruction course of the same number of credits.
 Given this federal mandate and the ambiguity inherent in the wording, determining the appropriate equivalent effort of a directed study experience to group instruction requires judgment.

 Directed study encompasses a broad range of student learning experiences (examples include laboratory work, research projects, creative productions, faculty-supervised peer-mentor experiences, and academically supervised internships).
 No single standard can apply to all of the possible experiences.
 Credit levels must be justified in the plan of study and must be consistent with the standards of the discipline.
 Students must register for credits appropriate to the plan for the directed study, consistent with the required amount of direct faculty instruction time, work expected of the student, graded papers or projects or other activities, and the learning expectations.
-There must be meaningful interaction between the instructor and student throughout the term of study, in keeping with standards of the department or program.
+There must be meaningful interaction between the instructor and student throughout the term of study, in keeping with the standards of the department or program.